Illustration of parent nursing an infant

 Definition of induced lactation and examples

 Induced lactation is the process of establishing lactation for the first time without biological pregnancy hormones.
-According to La Leche League, “because parents who haven’t given birth do not have the hormones of pregnancy to get their bodies started with making milk, they need more information and support to make breastfeeding a reality.”
+According to La Leche League, “Because parents who haven’t given birth do not have the hormones of pregnancy to get their bodies started with making milk, they need more information and support to make breastfeeding a reality.”
 Rosenthal clarified that these parents might include “non-gestational parents, adoptive parents, intended parents (through surrogacy), parents whose partner is birthing, and trans women.”

 In all these parenting scenarios, breastfeeding or chestfeeding can provide nutrition, comfort, and essential bonding.
 And in some families, relactation or induced lactation can enable both partners to share the breastfeeding role.